TalMalchi/Synchronized-MultiThreading/README.md

 adjust our code to this assigment.
 First of all, in this class we created our server socket using all the known commends (create socket ,bind , listen and accept) and when the client ask from the server an action, the server do it job depands on the key words which stack have (PUSH, POP, TOP).
-Each one of the commands are surrounded by pthread mutex lock // and unlock on the cretical section ( נראלי אפשר להוסיף את זה ולהוריד את מה שיש עד הפסיק) // and unlock at the beggining and at the end of the function we unlock it, in aim to prevent a case which more than one client trying to reach to the same function.
+Each one of the commands are surrounded by pthread mutex lock and unlock on the cretical section, in aim to prevent a case which more than one client trying to reach to the same function.

 ## Explanation about the Client class: